The Ultimate Guide

 Probate Lawyers are often expensive and don’t provide a fixed, all-inclusive quote for their services.
 This creates uncertainty as to what the final bill will be and what extra charges may be incurred.

 Because Probate Consultants don’t offer legal advice when you apply for Probate, we can operate as a consultancy rather than a legal practice.
-This means you get the same legal outcome and expertise as using a Probate Lawyer, but without the expensive legal fees.
+This means you get the same outcome as using a Probate Lawyer, but without the expensive legal fees.

 We also offer Free Consultations and all-inclusive quotes, which include: